 Since opening not long ago in 1991, The Irish Museum of Modern Art (IMMA) has quickly become one of Ireland’s foremost cultural institutions with visitor numbers having grown by 90% since 2014.
 In 2016, 584,000 people visited IMMA, making it the second most visited free attraction in Ireland.
-Housed in the Royal Hospital Kilmainham, The Irish Museum of Modern Art is a must see for any art lover in Dublin.
-Head to our offers page to see our full range of packages for staying at the Morgan Hotel.
+Housed in the Royal Hospital Kilmainham, The Irish Museum of Modern Art is a must-see for any art lover in Dublin.
+Head to our Special Offers page to see our full range of packages for staying at the Morgan Hotel.

 The Irish Museum of Modern Art was established by the Government of Ireland in 1990 as Ireland’s first national institution for the presentation and collection of modern and contemporary art.
 The museum officially opened the following year and has rapidly established itself as a significant and dynamic presence in the Irish and international arts arena